spaansba/ForesightJS/packages/docs/docs/Behind the Scenes.md

 This smart rootMargin transforms the observer from "observing against viewport" to "observing against the target element".
 By calculating the rootMargin values, the system creates target-specific observation regions.
 Other elements on the page are observed by these target-specific IntersectionObservers, and when any element moves and intersects or overlaps with a target, callbacks fire.
 This enables tracking any position changes affecting the target elements without constantly polling `getBoundingClientRect()` on every element.

+## Element Lifecycle

+Understanding the lifecycle of registered elements is crucial for effective use of ForesightJS.
+Each registered element follows a predictable lifecycle from registration to potential cleanup:

+### Registration Flow

+1. **Element Registration:** When `ForesightManager.instance.register(element, options)` is called, the element is added to the internal Map with its configuration and initial state.

+2. **Callback Execution:** When prediction algorithms detect user intent (mouse trajectory, tab navigation, or scroll prediction), the element's registered callback function is triggered.

+3. **Callback Deactivation:** After a callback executes, the element's `isCallbackActive` property is automatically set to `false`, preventing the callback from firing again immediately.

+4. **Reactivation Wait:** The element remains in this deactivated state for a duration specified by the `reactivateAfter` option (defaults to infinity, meaning the callback won't reactivate unless manually triggered).

+5. **Callback Reactivation:** Once the `reactivateAfter` duration elapses, `isCallbackActive` is set back to `true`, allowing the callback to fire again when user intent is detected.

+6. **Lifecycle Continuation:** The element returns to step 2, ready to detect and respond to user intent again.

+### Element Cleanup

+Elements can be removed from ForesightJS tracking in several ways:

+- **Manual Unregistration:** Developers can explicitly remove elements using `ForesightManager.instance.unregister(element)`.
+- **Automatic DOM Cleanup:** When elements are removed from the DOM, the `MutationObserver` automatically detects this change and unregisters them, preventing memory leaks.
+- **Auto-unregistration:** If the `autoUnregister` option is set to `true` during registration, the element will be automatically unregistered after its callback executes once.

+This lifecycle ensures efficient memory management while providing developers with fine-grained control over element behavior and cleanup.

-With the observer foundation in place, we can now examine how ForesightJS implements its three core prediction mechanisms, starting with mouse trajectory prediction.
+With the observer foundation and element lifecycle in place, we can now examine how ForesightJS implements its three core prediction mechanisms, starting with mouse trajectory prediction.

 ## Mouse Prediction